Adding Custom Fonts

 Overwriting CSS Classes

-We highly recommend doing any class overwrites in the child.css file so that any overwrites to the child theme are easier to find/identify in a single location.
+Any class overwrites should be done in the child.css file so that any overwrites to the child theme have the highest priority.